 - 1 bundle of asparagus

 - fresh ground pepper

-Snap the root ends off of asparagus spears and then snap each spear into pieces 1"-3" long.
+- Snap or cut the root ends off of asparagus spears and then snap or cut each spear into pieces 1"-3" long.

 Want to try another easy asparagus recipe that is a little different but still simple?
 Give this Miso Roasted Asparagus a shot.